Summary

 =BYROW(array,LAMBDA(x,SUM(x)))

-The Excel formula engine knows how to pass each row into the SUM function, and the result is exactly the same for both formulas.
+The Excel formula engine knows how to pass each row into the SUM function, and the results are exactly the same as the long-form version.
 You can use the same syntax to call other functions like this:

 =BYROW(array,SUM) // sum each row